 The vacuum drying system consists of a vacuum dryer, media heating and circulating, vacuum, and solvent recovery components.
 The dryer is the centerpiece of a vacuum and consists of an enclosed, thermal-jacketed vessel which is usually constructed of stainless steel.
 The hot media flows through the dryer’s circular jacket and transfers heat to the drying chamber.
 In a vacuum dryer, a vacuum line runs from the dryer to the source, usually a pump, which reduces the dryer’s atmospheric pressure.
 This line pulls off the vapors as they exit the dryer while the wet material dries.
 These vapors are then captured by a condensing system located between the vacuum source and dryer.

-Processors have been searching for a more efficient vacuum dryer to better control their particle size and reduce the process time.
+Processors have been searching for a more efficient vacuum dryer to better control their particle size and reduce the processing time.
 To answer these specific needs, Processall has developed the U-Max Dryer.
-The U-Max Dryer utilizes a mechanically fluidized bed mixing action complimented by the independent high speed chopper/mills.
-The Processall mechanically fluidized bed principle is generated by rotation of a shaft within the confines of a horizontal cylinder.
-Permanently affixed arms with plowshaped agitating elements extend from this shaft.
+The U-Max Dryer utilizes a mechanically fluidized bed mixing action complimented by the independent high-speed chopper/mills.
+The Processall mechanically fluidized bed principle is generated by the rotation of a shaft within the confines of a horizontal cylinder.
+Permanently affixed arms with plow-shaped agitating elements extend from this shaft.
 Material is constantly moving in axial and radial motion.
-A constant folding action is caused by the plow shaped agitator elements with their overlapping paths.
+The constant folding action is caused by the plow-shaped agitator elements with their overlapping paths.
 This assures constant mixing of material with each rotation.
 Each U-Max Dryer is designed for a specific Froude Number to maximize mixing and heat transfer efficiency.

 The U-Max Dryer provides the customer with the following advantages: